HL7NZ/northernRegion/fsh/ig-data/input/pagecontent/index.md

 * The [Artifact Index](artifacts.html) lists all FHIR artifacts in the guide, with links to details on each one.
 The most significant ones at present are
   * The [Patient](StructureDefinition-HaPatient.html) profile
-* The [API](api.html) tab describes the different API's exposed by the solution.
-These are the actual RESTful queries that a client can make.
-There are 2 representations of the API:
-  * The [Documentation](api.html) tab is hand written with examaples and clarifying statements.
-  * The [API](CapabilityStatement.html) tab is directly generated from the [CapabilityStatement](CapabilityStatement-HaCapabilityStatement.html), which is the machine readible description of the API.
+  * The [API](CapabilityStatement.html) describes the different API's exposed by the solution and the contents of tab is directly generated from the [CapabilityStatement](CapabilityStatement-HaCapabilityStatement.html) resource, which is the machine readible description of the API.
-* The profiles that describe the structure of the resource instances returned by queries are foung on the [Artifact Index](artifacts.html#structures-resource-profiles) page (as are all the other FHIR artifacts).
+  * The profiles that describe the structure of the resource instances returned by queries are found on the [Artifact Index](artifacts.html#structures-resource-profiles) page (as are all the other FHIR artifacts).
 Like logical models, the snapshot tab is the most useful summary, but there is a lot of detail about each profile.
 Each profile page also contains links to examples of resource instances conformant to the profile.

 There is also a ['companion'](companion.html) application under the support tab that will have a number of features aimed at implementers.
 This app is not part of the actual IG, but rather is intended to support implementers.
 Currently there is a single function that allows sample queries to be made against a test server with sample data in it, and then display the result in a number of formats.
 There are a number of sample queries that can be chosen, but they can be edited by the user as required.